-We have seen a classic final at Roland Garros with Rafa Nadal claiming a remarkable seventh French Open success on Monday afternoon.
-The Spaniard has now won the tournament seven times in the last eight years as he held off a strong challenge from Novak Djokovic in four sets.
-Nadal is now out on his own as the player who has won more French Open titles than any other and he is likely to be back next year as the warm favourite in the French Open Odds.
+The French Open is always one of the highlights of the season and this year's tournament is looking as exciting as ever.
+Rafa Nadal is now out on his own as the player who has won more French Open titles than any other and he is back again as the warm favourite in the latest French Open Odds.

 The French Open is the second ‘Grand Slam’ event of the year and is one of four Grand Slams played.
 The first one of the year is the Australian Open, which is played in Melbourne in January.
 The French Open comes next and 3 weeks later it is the turn of Wimbledon and finally at the end of August it is the turn of the US Open.
 The French Open Odds are as always looking exciting with all the top players in with a shout as well as those clay court specialists who love heading to Paris in May.